-Ethan Snell showed the whole process of creating a fully animated character in Blender.
-The character is generic, flexible, and can be purchased on Gumroad.
+Ethan Snell showed the whole process of creating a fully animated character from scratch in Blender.

 My name is Ethan Snell, I’m a 3D generalist and cinematics artist by trade and a character artist/generalist by hobby.
 I’ve been working in 3D for 10 years.
 I started working in Blender when I was supposed to be doing math homework back in high school.
 Honestly, I’ve learned more math from 3D than those work-sheets would have ever given me.